-In 2018, the most important day of the Onam festival called the Thiru Onam is on 25th August.
+A. In 2019, the most important day of the Onam festival called the Thiru Onam is on 25th August.
 The rituals associated along with Onam starts approximately 10 days before the Thiru Onam on Atham which is on 15th August.

 Looking To Book A Holiday Package?